RaulMoldes/RQLite/Readme.md

 # TODO LIST:

+0. Refactor UPDATE, INSERT and DELETE operators.
+0.1.
+Refactor workerpools to decouple from transaction and make them be proper thread pools.
+0.2 Add a complete integration of the Write Ahead Log in the DML/DDL executors.

-4. Implement the executor (order of priority):
+1. Implement the executor (order of priority):

-    - DDL operators (almost).
-        - Integrate with executor and add transaction statements.
-        - Implement multi column indexes.
-        - Implement check constraints (can wait)

     - JOIN